 Nathan Pierce began working at Family Protection Ministries (FPM) in 2002 to protect private homeschooling in California.
 He was homeschooled himself from kindergarten through high school and received a B.A. in Political Studies from The Master’s College.
-Currently, he serves as FPM’s Director, Legislative Liaison, and conference speaker to homeschool leaders, parents and teens.
+Currently, he serves as FPM’s Executive Director, Legislative Liaison, and conference speaker to homeschool leaders, parents and teens.
 He works behind the scenes at the State Capitol, meeting with legislators to advocate on behalf of homeschoolers.
 In 2018, Nathan received the Christopher J. Klicka Award for legislative work protecting homeschool freedom.

 He and his wife Betsy were married in 2004 and have eight children.
 They are involved in their church, and homeschool their own children.